microsoft/Kusto-Query-Language/doc/pivotplugin.md

 ## Returns

 Pivot returns the rotated table with specified columns (*column1*, *column2*, ...) plus all unique values of the pivot columns.
 Each cell for the pivoted columns will contain the aggregate function computation.

-**Note**

-The output schema of the `pivot` plugin is based on the data and therefore query may produce different schema for any two runs.
-This also means that query that is referencing unpacked columns may become 'broken' at any time.
-Due to this reason - it is not advised to use this plugin for automation jobs.

 ## Examples